cereniyim/llm-story-generator/README.md

 ![img.png](images/swagger.png)

-**POST /activities/**: Creates activities from Strava.
-By default, it gets last 3 activities from Strava.
+**POST /activities/**: Creates activities.
+Gets them from Strava then saves them to DB.
+By default, it gets last 3 activities of a user.
 ![img.png](images/post_endpoint.png)

 200 success response looks like this
 ![img.png](images/post_201.png)

-**PUT /activities/**: Takes activity_id as a parameter and returns the activity details, generated title and story.
-If activity is not present in the database then gets the activity from Strava.
+**PUT /activities/**: Takes `activity_id` as a parameter, updates it with LLM-generated title and story.
+Then, returns the activity details, title and story.
+If activity is not present in the database then gets the activity from Strava and generates title and story and saves it to DB.
 ![img.png](images/put_endpoint.png)

 200 success response looks like this